esauro/pyeuromillions/README.md

 PyEuromillions
 ==============

-This project aim to provide some tools to play euromillions in a mathematical a staticstical way.
+This project aim to provide some tools to play euromillions in a mathematical and staticstical way.